shubham-singhS2/helm-gitops-lab/README.md

 * CI/CD + GitOps Integration
 * Cluster Bootstrap Repositories

-The next repository in the learning journey is:
+The next repository in this learning journey is:

 ```text
 cluster-bootstrap
 ```

-which introduces the App of Apps pattern and cluster bootstrapping using ArgoCD.
+which introduces the App of Apps pattern and full cluster bootstrapping using ArgoCD.